Pam St Clement: EastEnders

-In 1986, St Clement was cast in her most notable role to date—Pat Wicks, the troublesome former prostitute and ex-wife of Pete Beale (Peter Dean), in BBC's EastEnders (the show's producers wrote that the marriage had taken place more than 20 years before EastEnders was launched).
+In 1986, St Clement was cast in her most notable role to date—Pat Wicks, the troublesome former prostitute and former wife of Pete Beale (Peter Dean), in BBC's EastEnders (the show's producers wrote that the marriage had taken place more than 20 years before EastEnders was launched).
 St Clement's character was originally brought in on a trial basis for a period of three episodes.
 However the series' executive-producer, Julia Smith, decided to introduce her as a regular character.
 St Clement initially had reservations about committing to the role, commenting: "I couldn't envisage how this character, who creates absolute havoc everywhere she goes and is not at home with herself or with anybody else in the Square, could possibly fit in".
 However she was persuaded to continue by Smith, who said: "'We've only seen one layer of the onion skin—the defensiveness—now we'll start to peel away more and get to the vulnerability that lies behind it'."
 Pat went on to become one of the soap's longest running characters, appearing in 2,183 episodes.

 She featured in a multitude of high-profile storylines, which included a total four marriages (two of which had happened before the show's launch) — most notably to Frank Butcher (played by Mike Reid) – numerous affairs, feuds and a spell in prison for drink-driving (which led to a pedestrian dying).
 In 2006, St Clement signed a £200,000 deal keeping her with EastEnders until at least 2008.
 As of April 2017, she was the third longest serving cast member at EastEnders surpassed only by Adam Woodyatt and June Brown.
 In 2012, St Clement won a Lifetime Achievement Award at the British Soap Awards, previously having been won by her co-stars Wendy Richard, June Brown and Barbara Windsor.